7targets/7targets-docs/_posts/2021-07-27-how-to-assign-existing-leads-to-new-assistant.md

 ## Step-5

-If you want to assign all the leads to different assistants.
-Then,
+To assign all the filtered leads to different assistants select all the leads.

-Select all the leads.
 To select all the leads at once, just click on 'Select all 'n' leads'.

 ![image](../../images/Existing-leads-50.jpg)